FlaxEngine/FlaxDocs/manual/index.md

 ## Help us creating documentation

 The Flax documentation is open-source, whichmeans anyone can edit it.
 If you find a mistake, you can correct it or comment in GitHub.

-To edit any page of this manual, in the top right, click **Improve this Doc**.
+[Here](https://github.com/FlaxEngine/FlaxDocs) is official repository.